What Is a NACA Mortgage?

 Although you won’t have to save up for a down payment or closing costs, a NACA mortgage does require that you have a certain amount of cash saved.
 You’ll need enough funds to cover expenses like:

-- One to six months of mortgage reserves, funds set aside to ensure that you can make your mortgage payments even if you hit financial speedbumps.
+- One to six months of mortgage reserves (funds set aside to ensure you can make your mortgage payments, even if you hit financial speedbumps)

-If your new mortgage payment will be more than you currently pay in rent, you’ll also need to show that you can afford the future mortgage payment you’re signing up for.
-NACA allows you to do this by saving the difference between your monthly rent and your future mortgage payment each month for three to six months.
+If your new monthly mortgage payment will be more than you currently pay in rent, you’ll also need to show that you can afford your future mortgage payment.
+NACA allows you to do this by demonstrating that you’ve saved the difference between your monthly rent and your future mortgage payment each month for three to six months.

 Occupancy requirement